Our 7 Biggest Takeaways from Denver Digital Summit 2017

 As marketers, one of the toughest parts of our job is finding the time to keep up.

 We pride ourselves on staying at the forefront of marketing (and admitting when we’re falling behind).
-This year, we invested in tickets to go to Denver Digital Summit to see where the world of marketing is going.
+After seeing great minds like Gary Vaynerchuk speak the previous year, we invested in tickets to go to Denver Digital Summit, a 2-day digital marketing conference, to see where the world of marketing is going and how we could improve our own marketing efforts.

 Long story short, it was badass.

-For two entire days, we had the opportunity to meet entrepreneurs and marketers across Denver and attend workshops taught by the greatest minds in digital marketing.
+For two entire days, we had the opportunity to meet entrepreneurs and marketers across Denver, Colorado and attend workshops taught by the greatest minds in digital marketing.
 Here are our 7 biggest takeaways from DDS.

 The wise words of the great Morgan Spurlock.